-Static Contents Detail - Uganda Office
+Static Contents Detail - Foundation Office Uganda

 Between 2011 and 2013, the Konrad-Adenauer-Stiftung (KAS) in cooperation with Action for Development (ACFODE) implemented the European Union co-financed project “Action for Strengthening Good Governance and Accountability in Uganda”.
 The project was implemented in eleven Ugandan districts.
 Among the outcomes of the project was the successful establishment of a network of local civil society organisations active in the areas of democracy, good governance, and human rights.